MashyBasker/mashybasker.github.io/content/writings/zig-autovector.md

 <br><br>
 However, this approach lacks vectorization.
 Why doesn’t LLVM apply it?
 To understand what might be preventing vectorization, we can check the [LLVM optimization remarks](https://llvm.org/docs/Remarks.html) for clues.

 Unlike Rust, Zig doesn't support passing arbitrary LLVM flags such as `-pass-remarks`, `-pass-remarks-missed`, or `-pass-remarks-analysis` directly.
-To work around this, we first emit the LLVM IR using the `-emit-llvm-ir` flag to generate a `.ll` file.
-We can then use the [`llvm-opt`](https://llvm.org/docs/CommandGuide/opt.html) tool on this file to obtain the optimization remarks.
+To work around this, we need to first emit the LLVM IR using the `-emit-llvm-ir` flag to generate a `.ll` file.
+Then use the [`llvm-opt`](https://llvm.org/docs/CommandGuide/opt.html) tool on this file to generate the optimization remarks.

 ### Setting up the development environment